international employment law firm alliance L&E Global

 Pensions: Mandatory and Typically Provided

-The statutory retirement age in Belgium is officially 65.
-However, by the Act of 10 August 2015, the Federal government has decided at the beginning of June 2015, that this age will increase to 66 by 2025 and to 67 by 2030.
-Nevertheless, there are exceptions to this minimum retirement age (i) for labour-intensive professions and (ii) in case the employee can prove a minimum number of years worked (63 years of age and 42 years worked by 2019).
-The employee receives a pension from the Belgian social security system.
-Apart from these social security benefits (the “first pillar”), many employees are entitled to an additional pension insurance (the “second pillar”) paid by the employer as part of their salary package.
-Occasionally, the second pillar pension is organised at sectoral level.
+Apart from the social security benefits (the “first pillar”), many employees are entitled to an additional pension insurance (the “second pillar”) paid by the employer as part of their salary package.
+Occasionally, the second pillar pension is organised on sectoral level.
 Some people also add to these two pillars, a private pension insurance scheme (the “third pillar”).

-Any Other Required or Typically Provided Benefits
+• Other Required Or Typically Provided Benefits

 Any questions